khandorvatsal/vatsal-tech-assessment/README.md

 This script was developed using Python 3.8.

 ## Usage
-To run the script, navigate to the script's directory and execute:
+Create a folder named `output_data` in the scripts directory if it doesn't exist and then execute:
 ```
 python main.py
 ```